iterative/dvc.org/content/docs/studio/index.md

 Project website: https://viewer.iterative.ai

-![](/img/studio/main.png) _DVC Studio lets you not just visualize and share results, but also run and track experiments but a single intuitive dashboard.
+![](/img/studio/main.png) _DVC Studio lets you not just visualize and share results, but also run and track experiments in a single intuitive dashboard.
-Above, an example dashboard for an exmaple project._
+Above, a dashboard for an example project._

 Use DVC, CML and Studio to: